Branislav Borenović

 Branislav Borenović (Бранислав Бореновић; born 4 March 1974) is a Bosnian Serb politician serving as member of the national House of Representatives since 2018.
 He previously served as member of the National Assembly of Republika Srpska from 2006 to 2018.

 Borenović was born in Sanski Most in 1974.
 He holds a degree in economics from the University of Banja Luka.
 A member of the Party of Democratic Progress (PDP), Borenović served as the first Minister of Family, Youth and Sports of Republika Srpska from February to November 2006.
-He was elected to the National Assembly of Republika Srpska in 2006 general election, and was re-elected two more times before becoming a member of the House of Representatives.
+He was elected to the National Assembly of Republika Srpska in the 2006 general election, and was re-elected two more times before becoming a member of the House of Representatives.

 Borenović has been a member of the PDP since its formation in 1999, and was its president from 2015 to 2024.

 Early life and education

 Borenović was born on 4 March 1974 in Sanski Most, SFR Yugoslavia, present-day Bosnia and Herzegovina.
 He finished elementary and high school in Banja Luka.
 Only a few months after completing his education at the Banja Luka Grammar School, upon reaching adulthood, in July 1992, he joined the Army of Republika Srpska amidst the Bosnian War.
 During the war, intermittently, he enrolled and studied at the Faculty of Economics of the University of Banja Luka.
 He graduated in 2000.

 In 1998, Borenović gained his first work experience in a private trading company, and in 2002 he was elected president of the supervisory board of the newly founded Housing Fund of the Republika Srpska.